dmolaie/Oracle-install-in-Ubuntu/README.md

 # sqlplus

-it's over! if usefull pleas make a star this repository thanks.
+it is finished!
+If useful, please give this repository a star.
+Thankful